natharyan/Astronomia/README.md

 • spacebar for shooting projectiles.

-(in order to slow down the spaceship you have to turn the spaceship and accelerate in the opposite direction)
+(in order to slow down the spaceship you have to turn around the spaceship and accelerate)

 https://user-images.githubusercontent.com/74306760/153367243-dcbbf687-12d7-435a-855f-4b5a13bf9770.mp4